moosefs/pve-moosefs/README.md

 **This project is under active development but should still be considered beta.**

 > ⚠️ **Keep backups of your data**.
 Snapshots are unsafe and may result in data loss.
 Snapshot support is still under active development and will remain experimental until this warning is removed.
+> ⚠️⚠️⚠️ **There is currently a known snapshotting issue with pve-moosefs running in mfsbdev mode discovered 2025-10-04 - a fix is coming ASAP**, eta 1-3 days.

 ## 📷 Preview